avsm/eeww/README.md

-## Randomconv - random in various representations
+## Randomconv - convert from random bytes to random native numbers

 %%VERSION%%